no-invalid-void-type

 Whether void

-Alternatively, you can provide an array of strings which whitelist which types may accept void
+Alternatively, you can provide an array of strings which allowlist which types may accept void

 as a generic type parameter.